agaby/darl-dev/Darl.GraphQL/md/darl.md

 ```

-Stores can be readonly or writeonly, in which case reading or writing the wrong way round will not create a syntax error, but will have no effect.
+Stores can be read-only or write-only, in which case reading or writing the wrong way round will not create a syntax error, but will have no effect.
-A read to a store that is writeonly, or a read of a data item that does not exist will return an _unknown_ value.
+A read to a store that is write-only, or a read of a data item that does not exist will return an _unknown_ value.